Skip to main content

 • Winner: Hungary (Maróczy, Nagy, Vajda, E. Steiner, Havasi)

 The German team played with the lineup Tarrasch (board 1), Mieses (board 2), Carls (board 3), and Wagner (board 4).
-Germany was the only team to contest all matches in the same board order.
+Germany was one of the few teams without a reserve player — all four contested every one of the 15 rounds in the same board order.

 Context: Tarrasch was at 65 the oldest player on the German team, Mieses at 62 the second oldest.
 It was a generation at the end of their active careers.
-Mieses and Tarrasch had been rivals since their 1916 match.
+Mieses and Tarrasch had known each other since the beginning of their master careers in the 1880s — as rivals over the board and as friends away from it.
+Their last match in 1916 was a highlight of this long connection.

 Prehistory: Paris 1924